 The barbell row is an upper-body exercise while the deadlift is a lower-body exercise.
 While both can be great exercises to work the entire back of your body, they are not the same exercise, nor are they substitutes.

-When you do a bent-over barbell row, you usually bend over, pick up the bar, and use an underhand grip.
+For instance, when you do a bent-over barbell row, you usually bend over, pick up the bar, and use an underhand grip.
 The starting position is being bent over without stretching your hamstrings too much.

 This lift mainly works your biceps, lats, and the back of your shoulder (rear delt).
 We’ll talk more about the proper form and variations later.